carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 }
 ```

-#### 3.2.5 PSR Topology `/power-system-resources/{id}/transmission-capacity`
+#### 3.2.5 PSR Transmission Capacity `/power-system-resources/{id}/transmission-capacity`

-The topology endpoint provides a means for understanding how each PSR relates to others.
+The transmission capacity endpoint provides a means for providing transmission line capacity information while understanding how the PSR relates to others.

 ##### Response Object
 - `id` - _String_ - REQUIRED - The `id` of the PowerSystemResource associated with this location.